 - Tenderness in the palm at the bottom of the finger

 - Finger locking in a bent point, which unexpectedly pops straight

 Trigger finger generally affects the thumb or the middle or ring finger.
 Generally, more than a single digit may get affected and both hands may get affected at a time.
 Triggering is typically more pronounced in the morning, while grasping something or when straighten the finger.

-Surgical Treatment of Trigger Finger
+Surgical Treatment of Trigger Finger in Charlotte

 Surgical treatment includes cutting through the affected part of the tendon sheath that joins the tendon to the bone in the finger in order to enable the tendon to move without any problem.